morrislab-pc/lab_website/content/tutorials/model_fitting.md

 ![](/img/tutorials/regression1.png)

 When there is more than one predictor, we are dealing with multiple linear regression.
+When there is more than one independent variable, the regression coefficients indicate the increase in the dependent variable  for a unit change in the independent variable, holding the other independent variables constant.

 -
 # Linear Mixed Effects Models